-Investment Advisor and Sub-Advisor
+Investment Advisor

-GIM, with principal offices at One Liberty Place, 1650 Market Street, Suite 1200, Philadelphia, Pennsylvania 19103, currently serves as the investment advisor to each Portfolio.
+GIM, with principal offices at One Liberty Place, 1650 Market Street, Suite 4000, Philadelphia, Pennsylvania 19103, currently serves as the investment advisor to each Portfolio.
 GIM, a limited partnership, is wholly-owned by Glenmede Trust.
-As of December 31, 2023, GIM and its affiliated companies had over \$44.2 billion in assets in the accounts for which they serve in various capacities, including as executor, trustee or investment advisor.
+As of December 31, 2024, GIM and its affiliated companies had approximately \$46.8 billion in assets in the accounts for which they serve in various capacities, including as executor, trustee or investment advisor.

-The Investment Advisory Agreements will continue in effect from year to year provided their continuance is approved annually (i) by the holders of a majority of each Portfolio's outstanding voting securities or by the Board and (ii) by a majority of the Directors/Trustees who are not parties to each Investment Advisory Agreement or interested persons of any such party.
-Each Investment Advisory Agreement may be terminated on 60 days' written notice by any such party and will terminate automatically if assigned.
+The Investment Advisory Agreement will continue in effect from year to year provided its continuance is approved annually (i) by the holders of a majority of each Portfolio's outstanding voting securities or by the Board and (ii) by a majority of the Directors who are not parties to each Investment Advisory Agreement or interested persons of any such party.
+The Investment Advisory Agreement may be terminated on 60 days' written notice by any such party and will terminate automatically if assigned.

 The names and position with GIM of the principal executive officers and each director of GIM are as follows.
-The address for each is c/o GIM, One Liberty Place, 1650 Market Street, Suite 1200, Philadelphia, PA 19103.
+The address for each is c/o GIM, One Liberty Place, 1650 Market Street, Suite 4000, Philadelphia, PA 19103.

-Name Position with GIM Peter J. Zuleba Managing Director and Chief Executive Officer Raj Tewari Managing Director and Chief Operating Officer Kent E. Weaver Managing Director and President John F. McCabe Managing Director and General Counsel
+Name Position with GIM Peter J. Zuleba Managing Director and Chief Executive Officer Raj Tewari Managing Director and Chief Operating Officer Elizabeth A. Eldridge Managing Director and President John F. McCabe Managing Director and General Counsel

 GIM is wholly-owned by Glenmede Trust as both its only limited partner and as the sole owner of GIM's only general partner, Gatepost Partners, LLC.
 Glenmede Trust, a nationally-chartered trust company, provides fiduciary and investment services to endowment funds, foundations, employee benefit plans and other institutions and individuals.
 Glenmede Trust is a wholly-owned subsidiary of The Glenmede Corporation.
-Glenmede Trust, Gatepost Partners, LLC and The Glenmede Corporation are located at One Liberty Place, 1650 Market Street, Suite 1200, Philadelphia, Pennsylvania 19103.
+Glenmede Trust, Gatepost Partners, LLC and The Glenmede Corporation are located at One Liberty Place, 1650 Market Street, Suite 4000, Philadelphia, Pennsylvania 19103.